Breaking the Silence: My Battle Against Coercive Control

 In Australia, nearly 1 in 4 women over the age of 15 have experienced emotional abuse by a current or former partner, with many of these involving coercive control.
 Coercive control is a pattern of behaviour used by an individual to dominate, manipulate, and control another person in a relationship.
 It is a form of psychological abuse that involves tactics such as intimidation, threats, isolation, monitoring, and manipulation to exert power and control over the victim.
 This behaviour is often subtle and insidious, making it difficult for the victim to recognise and escape from the abusive situation.
 Coercive control can have serious and long-lasting effects on the victim's mental and emotional well-being.

 My coercive controlled relationship left me bankrupt and severely traumatised.
-I was physically threatened and my family had $40,000 cash extorted from them to address the threats made against my life by the associates of my abuser.
+I was physically threatened and my family had money extorted from them to address the threats made against my life by the associates of my abuser.
 In 2004 this was an even larger sum of money than it is today.
 Along with this treatment, I endured mental, emotional, sexual, physical, and further financial abuse as everything I owned (including an apartment I bought) was sold and the money taken by him or used to settled the debts he raised in my name.
 Just as impactful was the manipulation and systematic undermining of my sense of self.
 Equally painful was that some of my closest friends were aggressively alienating toward me during that dark time.
 At one point I fled to other side of the country to escape the dangerous people he associated with and was systematically isolated from my friends and family.
 This treatment left me with deep scars which I am working on healing still.
 As the child of a migrant parents for whom English is a second language, I was not aware of how to get the kind of support I needed to escape my abusive tormentor (who still remains free and is working in Sydney).

 Fortunately it is possible to heal from this type of abuse, and through that process, I found my purpose which includes helping and empowering others recovering from similar situations.
 The first step is learning to identify the signs of a Coercive Control relationship: